 Storage: Both the machines are equipped with upgradable SSDs.
 The Dell XPS 13 comes with a max of 2 TB Hard drive SSD.
 HP Spectre, however, utilizes the new Intel Optane memory technology.
 Long story short, it increases memory performance and makes your system’s response faster.

 Graphics: Both of the systems are packing the new Iris plus integrated graphics.
 Iris plus scores are almost double than the traditional Intel integrated graphics on all benchmarks.
-That means that both the systems will provide you with some gaming power.
+That means that both systems will provide you with some gaming power.
 However, you cannot consider them hard-core gaming machines as they don’t carry dedicated graphics.
-Actually, it would be impossible to fit dedicated GPUs in sleek machines like Dell XPS 13 and HP Spectre X360.
+It would be impossible to fit dedicated GPUs in sleek machines like Dell XPS 13 and HP Spectre X360.

 Overall, Dell XPS 13 vs. HP Spectre X360 shows almost equal performance both on paper and on the ground.
 The only advantage of Spectre is Optane memory technology.

-When it comes to connectivity, the brand names are guilty of cutting down connecting ports on the name of portability.
+When it comes to connectivity, the brand names are guilty of cutting down connecting ports in the name of portability.
 Dell XPS 13 is no different; the sleek design only offers two USB type C ports (Thunderbolts).
 Although it is in line with new technology, most users still have use for the old USB type-A ports.
 You will not get that with Dell.
 But, it has a Micro SD card reader which you might find useful.

 On the other hand, HP seems to have gone against the modernization norm.
 They have kept a USB type-A port along with two USB Type C ports and a Micro SD card reader.
 As a user, it is a great convenience to have an older connector port available with flagship models.

 The Dell XPS 13 boasts a 14 hours running battery life.
-Keeping your schedule in mind, this usually means that it can go without a charge for an entire day.
+Keeping your schedule in mind, usually means that it can go without a charge for an entire day.
 But, these timings are for everyday tasks.
 But, you significantly reduce battery life if you want to run demanding tasks on your machine.
 Depending upon what you are doing, it could come down to six hours.